MicrosoftDocs/bot-docs/articles/rest-api/bot-framework-rest-connector-authentication.md

 ### Step 1: Request an access token from the Azure AD v2 account login service

 > [!IMPORTANT]
-> If you have not already done so, you must [register your bot](../bot-service-quickstart-registration.md) with the Bot Framework to obtain its AppID and password.
+> If you haven't already done so, you must [register your bot](../bot-service-quickstart-registration.md) with the Bot Framework to obtain its AppID and password.
 You need the bot's App ID and password to request an access token.

 Your bot identity can be managed in Azure in a few different ways.